 Christmas Ghosts: Spectral Coaches & Royal Spirits

-A Christmas Carol, Charles Dickens’ story about ghostly visitors had a profound effect on the English-speaking world.
+A Christmas Carol, the Charles Dickens story of ghostly visitors, had a profound effect on the English-speaking world.
 To many, Christmas just isn’t Christmas without Ebenezer Scrooge and the ghosts of past, present and future.
-Maybe it’s the keen concentration on the supernatural that has resulted in so many British ghosts choose to appear at Christmastime.
-Although scary stories had long been a staple of the seasonal festivities, since Dickens wrote his memorable tale, they have been as much a part of Christmas as holly, roast goose and plum pudding.
+Perhaps the keen concentration on the supernatural is the reason so many British ghosts have chosen to appear at Christmastime.
+Although scary stories had long been a staple of the seasonal festivities, after Dickens wrote his memorable tale, they became as much a part of Christmas as holly, roast goose and plum pudding.

-Twenty-first century England has changed to the point that phantom of the distant past wouldn’t recognize it, but to this day, phantom coaches rumble along some of the country’s lonelier roads, sunken bells peal from the depths and a number of churches, inns and pubs play host to Christmas spirits.
+Twenty-first century England has changed to the point that specters of the distant past wouldn’t recognize it, but to this day, phantom coaches rumble along some of the country’s lonelier roads, sunken bells peal from the depths, and a number of churches, inns and pubs play host to Christmas spirits.

 Spectral Coaches.
-In Nomansland near Dodington, Somerset, a black coach drawn by four jet black steeds, lumbers through the village at midnight; and a similar coach, this one pulled by headless horses, makes its way up the driveway at Roos Hall in Beccles, Suffolk.
-Another coach, also drawn by a team without heads, appears the last few nights before Christmas, slowly moving along the deserted roads of Penryn, Cornwall.
-A fourth coach – which some say is visible only to members of the Tuberville family – materializes at Woolbridge Manor, Wareham, Dorset, then vanishes in the mist as it crosses the heath.
+In Nomansland near Dodington, Somerset, a black coach drawn by four jet black steeds lumbers through the village at midnight; and a similar coach, this one pulled by headless horses, makes its way up the driveway at Roos Hall in Beccles, Suffolk.
+A third coach, also drawn by a team without heads, appears the last few nights before Christmas, slowly moving along the deserted roads of Penryn, Cornwall.
+A fourth horse-drawn transport – which some say is visible only to members of the Tuberville family – materializes at Woolbridge Manor, Wareham, Dorset, then vanishes in the mist as it crosses the heath.

-On the roads in and around the village of Ilmington,Warwickshire, an otherworldly coach has been observed by startled drivers who claim it suddenly veers off the road and vanishes.
-In addition to its ghostly coach and four, Ilmington is also haunted each Christmas Eve by a phantom hunter and his pack of spectral hounds, a carryover from pagan times.
+On the roads in and around the village of Ilmington,Warwickshire, an otherworldly coach has been observed by startled drivers who claim it suddenly veers off the road and disappears.
+In addition to its ghostly coach and four, Ilmington also is haunted each Christmas Eve by a phantom hunter and his pack of spectral hounds, a carryover from pagan times.

 For as long as anyone can remember, the apparition of a coach has crossed the Vorty Green Bridge in Calcutt near Cricklade, Wiltshire, on Christmas Eve night.
 A short distance from the bridge, a litter of plump, white supernatural pigs with bright red ears scurry across the road.
 Although these phenomena both occur on the night of December 24 at approximately the same time, there is apparently no connection between the two.
 Red-eared animals are of the fairy realm and according to some folklorists and historians, the red-eared pigs are Celtic in origin, while the coach and four are from the Medieval period.

-Also on the night of December 24, a phantom coach carrying Abigail Masham – a lady who spent her final years in the village of High Laver, Essex – glides along the village’s main thoroughfare.
-The dwelling in which Mrs. Masham lived is long gone, but the coach slows at the location where the building once stood and those who get close enough, see a sad-eyed lady staring out at the place she once called home.
+Also on the night of December 24, a phantom coach carrying Abigail Masham – a lady who spent her final years in the village of High Laver, Essex, – glides along the village’s main thoroughfare.
+The dwelling in which Mrs. Masham lived is long gone, but the coach slows at the location where the structure once stood and those who get close enough, see a sad-eyed lady staring from the dark confines of the carriage at the place she once called home.

 At least one of England’s paranormal Christmas coaches transports royalty.
 Lady Jane Grey reigned as Queen only 10 days (not nine as is generally reported) following the death of Edward VI, the only male heir of Henry VIII.
 Edward, a sickly boy, realized his time on the throne would be short-lived and in his Device for the Succession, disinherited his two half sisters, Mary, daughter of Catherine of Aargon, a staunch Catholic; and Elizabeth, daughter of Anne Boleyn.
 He named instead his cousin Jane Grey and her male heirs.